jrouly/hockify/README.md

 # hockify

-generate a google calendar importable CSV from the NHL playoffs schedule
+Generate a Google Calendar importable CSV from the NHL playoffs schedule.